 Sunflower sprouts is a big and nutritious sprout suitable for juicing a.o.

-Here are 7 tips to succes with this beautiful sprout.
+Here are 7 tips to succes with your homegrown Sunflower Sprouts.

 You will quickly notice that sunflower sprouts form root hairs – extra small roots on the main root.
 When these roots are small, they look much similar to mold.